jeffersonnnn/ZEclipse/DOCUMENTATION.md

 ## Zero-Knowledge Proofs

-Zero-Knowledge Proofs (ZKPs) are the cryptographic foundation of BlackoutSOL's privacy features.
+Zero-Knowledge Proofs (ZKPs) are the cryptographic foundation of ZEclipse's privacy features.
 They allow the system to verify critical properties of transactions without revealing sensitive information.

-### How ZKPs Enable Anonymity in BlackoutSOL
+### How ZKPs Enable Anonymity in ZEclipse

-Zero-Knowledge Proofs are used throughout the BlackoutSOL system to achieve anonymity while maintaining verifiability:
+Zero-Knowledge Proofs are used throughout the ZEclipse system to achieve anonymity while maintaining verifiability:

 1. **Concealing Transaction Graph**: ZKPs allow verifying that funds follow a valid path without revealing the actual path